Before connecting to our WebSocket API, ensure you have the following:

 }

 array.
-To stop receiving all data, disconnect the WebSocket client.
-Reconnect when you need data again.subscriptions
+To stop all data, disconnect the WebSocket and reconnect when needed.

-.
-For detailed field descriptions, refer to the corresponding REST API endpoints (/symbols/:symbol/series
+For complete field descriptions, see the corresponding REST API documentation: /symbols/:symbol/series

 or /symbols/quotes